kaiquelupo/twilio-pulumi-provider-example/README.md

 ## How to Use

+Before starting make sure you login with your Pulumi CLI.

-1. Create you Pulumi project file by copying the example (`cp Pulumi.example.yaml Pulumi.yaml`) and setting name, runtime (keep as it is) and description.
+1. Create you Pulumi project file by copying the example (`cp Pulumi.example.yaml Pulumi.yaml`) and setting `name`, `runtime` (keep as it is) and `description`.

-3. For CI/CD environments, you need to add same environment variables to your secrets in your system.
-In the case of `GitHub Actions`, you can use `Secrets` as described [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
-The mapping is as following:

-- PULUMI_ACCESS_TOKEN
-- TWILIO_<BRANCH_NAME>_ACCOUNT_SID
-- TWILIO_<BRANCH_NAME>_AUTH_TOKEN

-2. For development environment, you should copy the .dev.env.example (`cp .dev.env.example .dev.env`) and fill out the variables.
-Also, do not forget to add `.dev.env` files to all your serverless directories.
-After that, you can run the package scripts without the `ci:` in the beginning of their names.
+2. For development environment, you should copy the .dev.env.example (`cp .dev.env.example .dev.env`) and fill out the variables:

+* `FLEX_WORKSPACE_SID`: This is the SID of the "Flex Task Assignment" TaskRouter Workspace in your Flex project
+* `BRANCH_NAME`: This is the name you want to give to the Pulumi stack (e.g. `dev`)

+3. Create two files called `.<BRANCH_NAME>.env` in  `serverless/autopilot` and `serverless/main`, where `BRACH_NAME` is the value of the variable set above.
+These files holds configuration for autoppilot and serverless.
+For this example you can leave them blank.

+4. You can now run the package scripts without the `ci:` in the beginning of their names.
 For example:

 - **deploy-resources**: deploy all resources to your dev project
 - **preview-resources**: preview all changes to your dev project
 - **watch-resources**: this sends all changes to your dev project on the fly (as soon as the changes are saved in the file).
 It is similar to a `hot reload` feature and in my opinion it is **an amazing feature for developing and testing without using the console at all!**
 If you want to test different branches locally, you can change the environment variables for each branch.
 Remember, the idea is that each branch/stack is a different Twilio Project (but you can change this abstraction depending on your use case).

+3. For CI/CD environments, you need to add same environment variables to your secrets in your system.
+In the case of `GitHub Actions`, you can use `Secrets` as described [here](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+The mapping is as following:

+- PULUMI_ACCESS_TOKEN
+- TWILIO_<BRANCH_NAME>_ACCOUNT_SID
+- TWILIO_<BRANCH_NAME>_AUTH_TOKEN

 **Remember:** if you deploy this repository, it may incur cost from Twilio side.